The Aboriginal Child & Youth Wellness Program

 Since 2002, many community agencies, including the Prince George Native Friendship Centre, have been fortunate to be part of the Queensway Community Garden: this peaceful shared space, established on land donation by Ed and Lynn Gilliard, has provided countless hours of sun, fresh air, and exercise, and large volumes of fresh produce to the community of Prince George.

-Pivotal to this program's existence is the countless hours of time and effort put in by volunteers to organize clothes, stock shelves, pack hampers, and maintain the garden.
+Pivotal to this our emergency services existence is the countless hours of time and effort put in by volunteers to organize clothes, stock shelves, pack hampers, and maintain the garden.
 Many thanks to those who give willingly to this program.
-For more information click here.
+For more information please contact Emma Faulkner, Program Coordinator.

 For more information, please contact